Looking to mix up the menu at your next cookout?

 You should also think about how long you’re planning to cook.

-If you’re all about low-and-slow cooking, you should look for pellet grills with heftier hopper capacities.
+If you’re all about low-and-slow cooking, you should look for pellet grills with larger hopper capacities.

-For cooking overnight with no interruptions… Look for models that can hold more pellets!
+For cooking overnight with no interruptions… Look for models that can hold more wood pellets!